 Iraq Provincial Reconstruction Teams

-In 2009, ADST completed an oral history project, titled Iraq Provincial Reconstruction Teams, on PRTs in Iraq, interviewing more than 70 PRT members and others associated with the teams.
+In 2011, ADST completed an oral history project, titled Iraq Provincial Reconstruction Teams, interviewing more than 70 PRT members and others associated with the teams.